mcdonc/.nixconfig/videos/devenv/script.rst

 .. image:: ./app.png

-The webapp sucks but the important bit: Python is talking to Postgres, and the database and the we app are indeed running.
+The webapp sucks but the important bit: Python is talking to Postgres, and the database and the webapp are indeed running.
 Conversely, If we press ctrl-C, postgres and the webapp stop.
 When we exit the devenv shell, we are back to our normal world.